anisotropi4/goldfinch/README.md

 ### **create_table.py**

-Based on column names in a tsv file-format this python3 script create a postgres import script.
+Based on column names in a tsv file-format this python3 script create a PostgreSQL import script.
 Run the script to create a table create/import script 'table_CORPUS.sql' that imports the file 'CORPUS.tsv':
 `$ bin/create_table.py CORPUS.tsv`

  To then import 'CORPUS.tsv' into the table table_corpus (database user 'finch' and postgres server 'raven') run the following: